jurijw/Maze-Generator-Solver/README.md

 A delay between each step can be introduced by setting `delay` to the desired amount of delay in miliseconds.

 Lastly, pygame may crash if you do not let the algorithm find its way to the end.
 Just force quit it in this case.
+This is done so as to not have to check for events in `pygame.event.get()` in every step of the algorithm.